ugis90/Squares/README.md

 # Squares API

 A backend API that stores 2D points and finds all the squares you can make from them.
-Built for a coding assignment.

 ## Project Structure

-I split this into 4 projects to keep things organized (probably overkill for this size, but it's good practice):
+I split this into 4 projects to keep things organized:

 - **Squares.Api** - The web API with controllers and endpoints
 - **Squares.Domain** - The core models (Point, PointList, Square) and interfaces